temiladeyemo/alx-pre_course/README.md

-My first readme
-Updating my readme in a clueless state
+Updating my readme in a clueless state.